Open Source Seeds

 An Open Source Seed Alternative

-Plant growers in Wisconsin know the Open Source Seed Initiative is a good start, but they also know we need a dramatically expanded network of citizen and local organization public domain plant breeders to make it happen.
+Open source seeds are vital to our survival.
 As Michael Pollan wrote in Second Nature: A Gardener’s Education, “Seeds have the power to preserve species, to enhance cultural as well as genetic diversity, to counter economic monopoly and to check the advance of conformity on all its many fronts.”

 More articles: